-(a) Constrained Works Reserve -This reserve is credited with all grants, subsidies and contributions of monetary revenue received during the reported period and constrained for the purpose of funding specific capital expenditure.
+(a) Constrained Works Reserve -

+This reserve is credited with all grants, subsidies and contributions of monetary revenue received during the reported period and constrained for the purpose of funding specific capital expenditure.
 As the expenditure is incurred on specified capital assets the equivalent funds are transferred to the capital account.
-The closing balance reported at the period end represents funds not yet expended and must be retained until expended in the manner specified by the contributor. (b) The Caves & Marlborough Water replacement of water infrastructure as part of the Caves and Marlborough Water Schemes and consists of unspent headwork's contributions received for the development of water infrastructure in the Caves and Marlborough Water Schemes.
+The closing balance reported at the period end represents funds not yet expended and must be retained until expended in the manner specified by the contributor.

+(b) The Caves & Marlborough Water Reserve -

+This reserve exists to fund future replacement of water infrastructure as part of the Caves and Marlborough Water Schemes and consists of unspent headwork's contributions received for the development of water infrastructure in the Caves and Marlborough Water Schemes.